Why should my congregation become a member?

 Climate change notwithstanding, Michigan Interfaith Power & Light’s mission is to inspire and equip people of faith to exercise stewardship of and love for all Creation.
 We believe we all have a moral responsibility to conserve our precious natural resources by adopting sustainable practices.
-So saving energy is not only the right thing to do, it’s also a good way to save money on utility bills.
-We believe climate change makes this work especially urgent, but our responsibility to be good stewards of the Earth is an imperative with or without it.
+We also believe that climate change makes this work especially urgent, but it is our responsibility to be good stewards of the Earth regardless.

 Most denominations have official statements about Earth care.
 If you haven’t already, you might be interested in learning about your denomination’s official position on these issues.
 We have aggregated a few faith statements on the environment here.